-Over the past fiscal year, Polsinelli attorneys dedicated 22,481 hours toward the firm’s pro bono efforts, with approximately 28 percent of our attorneys performing more than 20 hours of pro bono work during the course of the year.
-Polsinelli attorneys committed time to 726 cases in FY14.
+Over the past fiscal year, 75 attorneys devoted 3,357 hours to pro bono work in the area of children’s advocacy.
+More generally, in fiscal year 2015, Polsinelli attorneys dedicated 20,700 hours (745 cases) toward the firm’s overall pro bono efforts, with approximately 209 attorneys performing more than 20 hours of pro bono work during the course of the year.

 Polsinelli has been a sponsoring law firm of the Pro Bono Institute since 2010.
 The firm is also very active in each of its office’s bar and civic communities, including urban renewal programs and entrepreneur start-ups in low income neighborhoods.

 - The Children’s Law Center for Maricopa County Arizona awarded Polsinelli the law firm of the year award.
 Many of the Phoenix lawyers represented indigent families on a variety of matters, including adoptions, guardianships, custodial rights, and other related family law concerns.
 Polsinelli attorneys are heavily involved in this program that provides an avenue for individuals who cannot afford the services of an attorney to secure guardianship of a minor child, or to adopt a child due to changes in family circumstances.